korintic/UnityEditorScripts/README.md

 - [ ] See if the code can be simplified/ cleaned up
 - [x] Reorganize where adding the file extension happens
 - [x] Make a version that captures screenshots with a hotkey based on the preferences set
-- [ ] Add option to capture from SceneView
+- [x] Add option to capture from SceneView
+- [ ] Add check if images are being saved inside the project

 ### ToggleSelection
 For toggling object selection between none and all.